GenCyber Cybersecurity Summer Camps

 Hosted by the University of Alabama in Huntsville

 Cybersecurity camp for middle school students.
-Campers will engage in a five-day non-residential camp to learn cybersecurity and STEM skills through hands-on experiences and group activities.
-Students must be entering 7th or 8th grade in the fall of 2025 to be eligible.
-No cybersecurity experience or knowledge required.
+Campers engaged in a five-day non-residential camp to learn cybersecurity and STEM skills through hands-on experiences and group activities.
+Students must have been entering 7th or 8th grade in the fall of 2025 to be eligible.
+No cybersecurity experience or knowledge was required.
 GenCyber is funded by government grants and is free to all students.

 June 22-29, 2025